Audrey F. Manley: Personal life

 During Manley's youth, she was well-connected in the black community, attending social events with the likes of Roy Wood and Don Cornelius.

-Manley also demonstrated her passion for service with Crossroads Africa where she ran a children's ward in a Nigerian hospital.
+Manley also demonstrated her passion for service with Crossroads Africa, where she ran a children's ward in a Nigerian hospital.
 Additionally, she worked in San Francisco to give medical services to children addicted to drugs.

 The earliest known encounter between Manley (then Forbes) and her future husband, Albert Manley, occurred while Manley was still a student at Spelman, where she convinced then-president Manley to allow her to take advanced science courses at Morehouse College.
 The two reconnected when Forbes was chosen as a board of trustees member at Spelman.
 The couple married in 1970.

 Legacy

 Manley has received awards from the National Council of Negro Women (1979), the United States Public Health Service (1981, 1992), the Young Women's Christian Association (1999) and the Atlanta City Council (2002).
-Manley has received honorary degrees from Tougaloo College in 1991, and is an honorary member of Delta Sigma Theta, Incorporated.
+She has received honorary degrees from Tougaloo College in 1991, and is an honorary member of Delta Sigma Theta, Incorporated.

-The Albro Falconer Manley Science Center at Spelman College was partly named for Dr. Manley in 2002.
+The Albro Falconer Manley Science Center at Spelman College was partly named for Manley in 2002.